SHI-ASG-Lab/Ansible_AAP/README.md

     - 10.250.1.7 <eda_fqdn> # Event Driven Automation FQDN
 11. From the Jumpbox, open a browser and navigate to the Controller's domain name - https://<ac_fqdn>   Do the same for Automation Hub & Event Driven Automation controller - https://<ah_fqdn> - https://<eda_fqdn>.
 Login with "Admin" and the password set during the scripted install in step 8 for all 3 GUI's.

 **This script downloads the AAP installer zip from a static storage account, so there ia a possibility it's out of date.
 To change to a different AAP zip, edit prep_2_shi.bash, line 81 with the updated link and file name and update line 83 with new filename to unzip.
 Then do a global replace for the old ansible zip for the new one to update the inventory file pieces.
+If very possible newer versions will not work with this TF template though.
+It's easy to modify the TF code to suite your needs.